Nonperturbative Quantum Gravity in a Closed Lorentzian Universe: Microscopic Understanding in the Operator Formalism

-An element of the density matrix of the entire universe, as computed via the path integral, corresponds to that obtained by averaging over $\alpha$-microstates for which the bulk theory is regarded as having a well-defined coupling constant:
+The density matrix of the universe, computed via the path integral, corresponds to an ensemble average over $\alpha$-microstates for which the bulk theory is regarded as having a well-defined coupling constant:

-Here, the sum runs over a complete set of orthonormal $\alpha$-microstates corresponding to a fixed value of the semiclassical parameter $\alpha$.
-The number of such states is denoted by $N_\alpha$.
-On the other hand, the path-integral computation of the square of the matrix element, including replica wormholes, gives
+Here, the sum runs over a complete set of orthonormal $\alpha$-microstates corresponding to a fixed value of the semiclassical parameter $\alpha$; the number of such states is denoted by $N_\alpha$.
+The hat on $\rho$ indicates that this is a density matrix in the {\it constrained} Hilbert space $\hat{\cal H}_0$.
+Similarly, the path-integral computation of the square of the matrix element, including replica wormholes, gives

-We assume that the dependence of the coefficients $c^\kappa_{ia}$ on $\kappa$ is random, such that for each fixed pair $(i,a)$, the $c^\kappa_{ia}$ behave as independent random variables with zero mean:
+To proceed, we assume that the dependence of the coefficients $c^\kappa_{na}$ on $\kappa$ is random, such that for each fixed pair $(n,a)$, the $c^\kappa_{na}$ behave as independent random variables with zero mean: